 The CV writing industry is competitive.
-Choosing a CV writer whom you feel comfortable with can be a daunting task.
-I have compiled a list of questions you may want to ask a professional CV writer.
+Choosing a professional CV writer with whom you feel comfortable with can be a daunting task.
+I have compiled a list of questions you may want to ask a CV writer.
 Needless to say, I have answered these questions in my personal capacity as the owner of The CV Branch.
-(I of course want to be your supplier of choice!)
+(I, of course, want to be your supplier of choice!)

 1. What qualifies you to write a great CV, Cover Letter, Résumé, LinkedIn profile or personal CV Webpage?

 I am client-orientated and my caring nature will always be an asset.
 I pay close attention to detail, an irreplaceable skill.
 My command of the English language is superb and I believe in the Plain Language movement.
 In other words, I write your CV without unnecessary frills and adjectives which will mean nothing to an employer and more often than not, will create distrust.

 Writing is my occupation, therefore I will make 100 per cent sure that your CV is accurate and free from errors in grammar, spelling, and punctuation.
 I have experience, having worked in the industry for four years.